 Backups are retained in the same region as the cluster.

-Backups for AWS clusters are encrypted using AWS S3’s server-side encryption and backups for GCP clusters are encrypted using Google-managed server-side encryption keys.
+Backups for AWS clusters are encrypted using AWS S3 server-side encryption.
+Backups for GCP clusters are encrypted using Google-managed server-side encryption keys.

 Can I download backups?